Run a Small Business? Here are 8 Ways to Manage Your Stress

 It’s especially important to power down your devices and avoid blue light, which can keep you awake, at least an hour before bedtime.
 Plus, you won’t have to worry about an email keeping you up that night.
 You’ll sleep better so you can be rested and alert for the next day of tending to your business.

-It’s no secret that running a small business is one of the most challenging (and stressful) things you’ll ever take on.
-But it’s also one of the most rewarding!
-So tell us: how do you manage your stress as a small-biz owner?
+It’s no secret that running a is one of the most challenging (and stressful) things you’ll ever take on.
+But also one of the most rewarding!
+So tell us: How do you manage as a small-biz owner?
 What keeps you fired up as you “Rise and Grind?”
+And do you have any tips for prioritizing your ?
 Connect with us on Twitter and let us know your thoughts!